-The Mesoamerican Barrier Reef System, which is home to 65 species of coral and more than 500 species of fish and is the second largest barrier reef in the world, runs along the entire Yucatan Peninsula and right past Cozumel, which is just a 45-minute ferry ride from Playa del Carmen.
+The Mesoamerican Barrier Reef System, which is home to 65 species of coral and more than 500 species of fish, runs along the entire Yucatan Peninsula and right past Cozumel, It's also the second-largest barrier reef in the world.
 The warm waters of the crystal clear Caribbean Sea are the ideal place to explore what lies below the surface.

 Other popular places to snorkel or dive on the Yucatán Peninsula are cenotes (natural sinkholes).
 The peninsula has an extensive freshwater underground river system and the ground is made of porous limestone.
 So, cenotes were formed when the limestone collapsed and the groundwater was exposed, a phenomenon that's unique to this region.